-It's totally fine to work hard, especially in smart ways, however, it's easy to fall into a pattern of working straight-through things, such as meals, in order to get a project done.
+You can work hard, but it's easy to fall into a pattern of working straight through meals and breaks to finish a project.
+There's no doubt I'm guilty of this!
 However, doing this day-in, day-out is not worth your well-being.
-It's not worth your friendships, and, it's not worth quality time with your family.
+It's not worth your relationships, and it's not worth invaluable, quality time with your family.

 "It’s one of the greatest gifts you can give yourself, to forgive.
 Forgive everybody." — Maya Angelou

-It's not always going to work out quite nicely also to be overly rigid about stop-and-start times; the work-life balance can be a constant juggling act, however, another way of looking at the idea of work-life balance is to weave elements of both areas of your life into one another.
+It's not always going to work out quite nicely to be overly rigid about stop-and-start times; the work-life balance can be a constant juggling act, however, another way of looking at the idea of work-life balance is to weave elements of both areas of your life into one another.
 For instance, your work may be better served if you get your friends and family involved in what you do through periodic updates.
-This way, they better understand your passion(s) and can better support you when you do have those moments when you have to burn through the midnight oil to get a critical project out-the-door.
-And, similarly, the other way around, let your coworkers know what's important to you and your family so they also understand that you have a life outside of work.
+This way, they might better understand your passion(s) and can better support you when you do have those moments when you have to burn through the midnight oil to get a critical project out-the-door.
+And, similarly, the other way around, you can reciprocate the support to them when needed.

 Another way of looking at the idea of work-life balance is to weave elements of both areas of your life into one another.